rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 ## Name resolution

 You can let DNS handle the name resolution of the servers in your cluster, or you can choose to relieve the servers of this task by inserting records for each of them in your `/etc/hosts` files.
-This will also keep things running even in the event of a DNS failure.
+This will also keep things running even during a DNS failure.

 ```
 192.168.10.10 node1.cluster.local